More About This Recipe

 There is one ingredient.
 One.
 Uno.
 However they say “one” in French.
 And yet, this singular-ingredient creation is a recipe indeed.

 For what, you ask?
-Homemade Almond Butter
+Homemade Almond Butter, of course.

 OK, not of course.
 I wouldn’t have expected you to guess that.
 Because I don’t know about you, but until very recently, I though nut butters (like peanut butter, duh) were always made with multiple ingredients.
 Sure, the stuff you buy at the grocery store IS made with multiple ingredients, like salt and sugar and oil.
 But did you know that none of that extra stuff is necessary?
 And that pretty much any nut in the world, with a little bit of patience, can be transformed into a creamy, spreadable butter?
 True story.